Donearm/arch-ansible/README.md

 ## Installed system

-Unless some steps are skipped or customized, the installed system will run XFCE with the Numix theme.
-No greeter is installed by default: each user's `.xinitrc` is configured to launch XFCE when calling `startx`.
+Unless some steps are skipped or customized, the installed system will run AwesomeWM.
+No greeter is installed by default: each user's `.xinitrc` is configured to launch AwesomeWM when calling `startx`.

-The `xfce4-screensaver` package is ditched in favor of `xscreensaver`.
-By default, systems installed in VM's will have it disabled, since I would assume that the host already has a screensaver/lock.
-Bare metal installations, conversely, have it enabled by default to power off the screen after a few minutes.
-It is possible to override this behaviour: see the `xscreensaver` role section.
+The `physlock` package is installed by default to provide a lightweight lock screen for privacy and added security.

 A bunch of default utilities like a PDF reader or gvim a preinstalled.
 These are handled by the `utils` and `xutils` roles.